brimdata/zed/docs/data-model/README.md

 In this approach,
 Zed is neither tabular nor semi-structured.
 Zed is "super-structured".

-In particular, the Zed "record type" looks like a schema but when serializing Zed data, the model is very different.
-A Zed sequence is not comprised of a record-type declaration followed by a sequence of homogeneously-typed record values, but instead, is a sequence of arbitrarily typed Zed values, which may or may not all be records.
+In particular, the Zed record type looks like a schema but when serializing Zed data, the model is very different.
+A Zed sequence does not comprise a record-type declaration followed by a sequence of homogeneously-typed record values, but instead, is a sequence of arbitrarily typed Zed values, which may or may not all be records.